An abridged history*

 1927 The united churches of Presbyterian and Methodist chose the Fourth Avenue Methodist Church as their home location.

-1955 First building built at the Camp Grafton site
+1955 First building built at the Shuswap Lake property, now known as Camp Grafton.

-1961 The Christian Education Centre added to the 1911 church.
+1961 The Christian Education Centre was added to the 1911 church.

 1979 Demolition of the 1911 church building